Warmonger23/File-upload-frontend/README.md

 A test project for working on my REACT skills.
-It has a basic UI for logging users and uploading files from their local device to a server
+It has a basic UI for user login and uploading files from their local device to a server

 In the project directory, you can run: